-Len Patrick Garces is a Senior Research Associate at the ARC Centre of Excellence in Population Ageing Research (CEPAR), UNSW Business School, where he investigates continuous-time stochastic mortality models and their applications to actuarial valuation.
+Len Patrick Garces is a Senior Research Associate at the ARC Centre of Excellence in Population Ageing Research (CEPAR), UNSW Business School.
+His current research work is on continuous-time stochastic mortality models and their applications to actuarial valuation and the design and valuation of retirement income products.

 Prior to commencing at UNSW, Len was a Research Assistant and held various casual teaching positions at the University of South Australia and an Instructor at the Department of Mathematics of Ateneo de Manila University, Philippines.
 During his time at Ateneo, Len actively participated in government-funded, interdisciplinary research projects in the Philippines.
 He also served as a consultant on financial risk modelling for several major local financial institutions in the Philippines.